epanchintsev/sharepoint-listscontext-core/README.md

 * string

-Property mapped to SharePoint field by name. if you want to use property name different from SharePoint field name, use **SharePointListNameAttribute**.
+Property mapped to SharePoint field by name. if you want to use property name different from SharePoint field name, use **SharePointFieldNameAttribute**.

 ```csharp
 class ArticleListItem